maulerzin/auth-jwt-api/README.md

 Description: With this API developers will be able to register and Authenticate clients in a system.
 >Version: 1.0.0.

->Technologies: For this API i've used:
+>Technologies - For this API i've used:

 >springboot framework with java 11.